aadithpm/Borealis/README.md

 ## Changelog
 11/8/16: Added custom domain

-Made With ❤️ By Talon and Shreyas!
+Made With ❤️ By Talon, Sid, and Shreyas!